alphagov/paas-rds-broker/README.md

 The RDS broker will create new parameter groups to support new combinations of extensions as necessary, or otherwise add new databases to existing groups with the right extensions.

+Enabling or disabling extensions like `pg_stat_statements` that require shared preload libraries via an update call will apply a new parameter group.
+As a result, it also requires `"reboot": true` to be specified.

 ## Contributing